 In BlocklyProp, you can turn an LED on or off with a single block: the Pin states block make PIN (dropdown).

-- Log into your BlocklyProp account, connect your board to your computer, and make sure the BlocklyProp Client is running.
+- Open BlocklyProp Solo, connect your board to your computer, and make sure the BlocklyProp Launcher is running.

 - Save your project, and click the Run Once button.